 3. How Many Weight Loss Surgeries Can a Person Have?

-The length of the revision procedure will depend on the type of conversion being done.
-For instance, converting a gastric sleeve to a gastric bypass will take about 2.5 hours but repairing staple failure on a sleeve normally takes between 30-60 minutes.
+The length of the revision procedure depends on the type of change being done.
+For instance, converting a gastric sleeve to a gastric bypass will take about 2.5 hours.
+Additionally, repairing staple failure on a sleeve normally takes between 30 to 60 minutes.

 Patients typically lose about 60 pounds for every 100 pounds they have in excess weight.
-Excess weight is calculated by subtracting the ideal or goal weight from the current weight.
+To figure out excess weight, you subtract the weight you want to be from the weight you currently are.